instructlab/taxonomy/.github/pull_request_template.md

-If your PR is related to a contribution to the taxonomy, please, fill out the following questionaire.
-If not, replace this whole text and the following questionaire with whatever information is applicable to your PR.
+If your PR is related to a contribution to the taxonomy, please, fill out the following questionnaire.
+If not, replace this whole text and the following questionnaire with whatever information is applicable to your PR.

 **Describe the contribution to the taxonomy**